Effective Date: September 22, 2022

 Reltio hosts its Platform and associated customer data with Amazon Web Services (AWS) and Google Cloud Platform (GCP).
-Reltio Cloud Platform infrastructure is hosted in data centers located in the following regions:
+Reltio Connected Data Platform infrastructure is hosted in data centers located in the following regions:

 - AWS US East (Virginia)